 It's not a deep fryer

-She also warns against using your air fryer as you would a deep fryer.
+Fiona also warns against using your air fryer as you would a deep fryer.
 Wet, homemade batters will slip right through the basket and off the food.

 But there are a few traditionally fried foods, such as doughnuts, that can be made in an air fryer.
 They may not taste or look exactly like their fried counterparts, but they will be somewhat better for you without the oil.

 Pros of owning an air fryer